cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 }
 ```

 So what are we going to do with `TestServer.Country`?
-This turns out to be more tricky than anticipated, but through the magic of previous programming, you'll just have to add the following private method to SpeedTestRunner, and un-comment the line about country in the constructor.
+This turns out to be more tricky than anticipated, but through the magic of previous programming, you'll just have to add the following private method to SpeedTestRunner, and un-comment the line about country in RunSpeedTest().

 ```csharp
 private string GetISORegionNameFromEnglishName(string englishName)